 The Clincher: Whip up some extra sauce, and serve it dip-style with raw veggies as a snack later in the week.

-Be sure to read about barbecue recipes you should master for summer, and tell us which ingredients you like to put in your Caesar salad in the comments.
+Be sure to read about barbecue recipes to master for summer, and tell us which ingredients you like to put in your Caesar salad in the comments.